NikolaiRadke/Noko/howto_compile/README.md

 #Compiling options for NOKO
 ###NOTE: These options are used globally for all sketches.

-**Prerequisits:**
+**Prerequisits**
 If you have Optiboot installed, you don't need to change anything.
 If you have IDE 1.6.10 with AVR Core 1.6.12, relax.
-But it's still recomended to do both.
+But it's still recomended to do both, install Optiboot and set compiler Options.

 Linux: with IDE 1.6.6-1.6.9 use AVR Core uns see intructions below.
 Windows: 1.6.9 - 1.6.9 do *not* work without Optiboot.
 Install Optiboot and see intructions below.

+**Instructions**
 To Compile NOKO.ino, you need to modify the file **platform.txt**.
 - In Linux, it can be found under `/usr/share/arduino/hardware/arduino/avr/platform.txt`